Haque-Misbahul/Student-Group-Meeting-Management-System/README.md

 # Student Group Meeting Management System
-> 1. Manage student group meetings effectively.
-> 2. Schedule and organize meetings easily.
-> 3. Keep track of participants and agendas.
-> 4. Built with PHP and PostgreSQL for backend functionality.
+Effectively manage student group meetings with streamlined scheduling and organization tools, making it easy to set up meetings and keep everyone on track.
+Track participants, manage agendas, and stay organized.
+Built with robust backend functionality using PHP and PostgreSQL for reliable performance.

 ## Technologies Used
 - PHP